otegecmis/colors-app/SECURITY.md

 ## Security

-Thank you for taking the time to review our project for potential `security vulnerabilities`.
+Thank you for taking the time to review our project for potential `security vulnerabilities.`

-If you discover any **security issue**, please `open an issue`.
+If you discover any **security issue**, please `open an issue.`